Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders

-We aim to minimize a convex combination of both objectives.
+We aim to minimize the convex combination of both objectives.
 For that, we introduce a real parameter $\alpha \in [0,1]$ that represents the balance between the two.
-In order to have a better control over the balance between the two objective values, we normalize the individual objectives by their optimal solutions they would have if treated independently, i.e., the optimal makespan ($lb_{RCPSP}$) of the RCPSP problem for \eqref{eq:makespan_obj}, and the optimal solution value for TEC ($lb_{TEC}$) when removing the non-energy-intensive tasks from the problem (however, their minimal impact on the energy-intensive tasks is preserved, that is, we update their precedence constraints and their computation times such that, if the removed tasks would be introduced in an optimal solution, but with an infinite resource capacity on all the resources but $R_0$, they would fit between the energy-intensive tasks according to the precedence constraints).
+In order to have better control over the balance between the two objective values, we normalize the individual objectives by their optimal solutions they would have if treated independently, i.e., the optimal makespan ($lb_{RCPSP}$) of the RCPSP problem for \eqref{eq:makespan_obj} and the optimal solution value for TEC ($lb_{TEC}$) when removing the non-energy-intensive tasks from the problem.
+However, their minimal impact on energy-intensive tasks is preserved, that is, we update their precedence constraints and their computation times so that, if the removed tasks were introduced in an optimal solution, but with an infinite resource capacity on all resources but $R_0$, they would fit between the energy-intensive tasks according to the precedence constraints.
+In case $lb_{TEC}$ has a negative value (which in extreme cases may exist), we take the absolute value of the objective so that $lb_{TEC}$ is always a strictly positive value (if the optimal cost $TEC$ is zero, we fix $lb_{TEC}$ to an small $\varepsilon>0$).
 Note that these can be computed in practice efficiently --- e.g., $lb_{TEC}$ via an ILP of \cite{benedikt2020power} or by a branch and bound~\citep{BENEDIKT2025}, whereas $lb_{RCPSP}$ resembles a classical RCPSP problem that can be solved efficiently, e.g., by constraint programming~\citep{HEINZ2025}.

-The objective function can therefore be written as:
+The objective function can therefore be written as: \begin{small}